 Treatment and Wet Weather Flow Upgrade Project

-Project construction began in June of 2016 and is currently anticipated to be complete by March of 2020.
-The total project cost including design, construction and management is estimated at \$26 million.
-The District successfully completed revenue bond sales to fund the project.
+Project construction began in June of 2017 and was completed by June of 2020.
+The total project cost including design, construction and management was \$28.5 million which was funded by revenue bond sales in 2017.